Bar Magnet - Uses, Pole Strength, Definition, Types, Properties, Classification,

 2. Rectangular bar magnets are used in the manufacturing and engineering industries because they have a higher magnetic strength and field than other magnets.

-A permanent magnet's qualities are comparable to those of a bar magnet magnetic field.
+The qualities of a permanent magnet are similar to those of a bar magnet.

-1. At both ends, it has a north pole and a south pole.
+1. The two ends consist of the North Pole and the South Pole.
 Even if you split a bar magnet in half, both portions will have a north pole and a south pole, regardless of how many pieces you break it into.

 2. It has the strongest magnetic force at the pole.